jaybaeta/ijbiotech/README.md

 #### design/logo

-- All IJBiotech logos and wordmarks © Joaquim Baeta under an exclusive license to IJBiotech
+- All IJBiotech logos and wordmarks © Joaquim Baeta